 Information on Growing Potato Plants

-Plant the potato seed about 2-4 weeks before your last late frost date…depending on the potato variety and whether it is an early season or late season type.
-Soil temperature should be at least 40 degrees F. and, ideally, moderately acidic with a pH between 4.8 and 5.4.
+Plant the potato seed about two to four weeks before your last late frost date, depending on the potato variety and whether it is an early season or late season type.
+Soil temperature should be at least 40 F. (4 C.), and, ideally, moderately acidic with a pH between 4.8 and 5.4.
 Sandy loam amended with organic matter to improve drainage and soil quality will promote healthy growing potato plants.
 Apply the manure or compost in early spring and combine thoroughly using a rotary tiller or spade fork.

 How Deep to Plant Potatoes

-The planting depth of potatoes starts at 4 inches deep and then as the potato plants grow, you gradually create a “hill” around the plants with loosely hoed soil up to the base of the plant.
-Repeat in 2-3 weeks.
-This “hilling” prevents the production of solanine, which is a toxin that potatoes produce when exposed to the sun and turns potatoes green and bitter.
+The planting depth of potatoes starts at 4 inches deep and then as the potato plants grow, you gradually create a hill around the plants with loosely hoed soil up to the base of the plant.
+Hilling prevents the production of solanine, which is a toxin that potatoes produce when exposed to the sun and turns potatoes green and bitter.

-And lastly, you may decide to skip the “hilling” or deep mulching, especially if you have great potato growing soil and optimal conditions.
+And lastly, you may decide to skip the hilling or deep mulching, especially if you have great potato growing soil and optimal conditions.
 In this case, the planting depth of potatoes should be about 7-8 inches for the seed spuds.
-While this method makes the potatoes slower growing, it requires less effort during the season but is not recommended for cold, damp areas as it makes for a difficult digging out process.
+While this method makes the potatoes slower growing, it requires less effort during the season.
+This method isn’t recommended for cold, damp areas as it makes for a difficult digging out process.